Soc 001 - Introduction to Sociology » Fall 2019 » Final Exam

 Diane has just received offers for teaching jobs at two different schools.
 One school is in an impoverished neighborhood while the other is in a wealthy neighborhood.
 Diane wants to work at the school that receives the most funding.
 She asks you which school receives the most funding.
 You tell Diane:

-Schools in poor neighborhoods receive the most funding
+B. Schools in wealthy neighborhoods receive the most funding

-Schools in wealthy neighborhoods receive the most funding
+D. Schools in poor neighborhoods receive the most funding

 Question #20